agupta4/OnlineGraphIHT/OnlineGraphIHT/Readme.txt

 	Sbar = V - S	Here, V is ground set of nodes.

-- For experimentation, the simulation file1 consists of 9 ground set of nodes where a node is a road/block in a city.
+- For experimentation, the Historical and Current simulation files consists of 9 ground set of nodes where a node is a road/block in a city.
 The main purpose for OnlineGraphIHT is to find out anomalous set of nodes or blocks in an area which are having high crime rates.
 The same concept can be applied for civil unrest, disease outbreak detection, etc.